 - Distribute your power usage with smart power strips wherever you use multiple outlets.
 8 percent of total household electricity consumption is eaten up by devices on standby that don’t need energy.
 New smart power strips don’t deliver unneeded power to dormant machines.

 Oh and if you can manage it: buy less stuff.
 Because it costs energy to make stuff.
-And if it's stuff you don't need...
-For more info check out these books by the Union of Concerned Scientists.The BEST SALES on Amazon NOW ]
+And if it’s stuff you don’t need… For more info check out these books by the Union of Concerned Scientists.Up to 70% off on Hottest Amazon Deals]